-What is the minimum TOEFL or PTE score required for international students who apply to the MBA Program?
+What is the minimum TOEFL, PTE, or IELTS exam score required for international students who apply to the MBA program?

 We strongly recommend a TOEFL score of 100 or higher on the internet-based test (iBT).
-Ross' TOEFL score reporting code is 1839.
-Ross will accept the PTE score as an alternative to the TOEFL, and we strongly recommend a score of 70 or higher.
+Michigan Ross' TOEFL score reporting code is 1839.
+Ross will accept the PTE or IELTS as an alternative to the TOEFL, and we strongly recommend a PTE score of 70 or higher, or IELTS exam score of 7 or higher.

-What is the GPA requirement for applying to the MBA Program?
+What is the GPA requirement for applying to the Full-time MBA Program?

 How long will it take for my scores to be sent to Ross after I take the test?

-Are there instances in which I wouldn't be required to take the TOEFL or PTE?
+Are there instances in which I wouldn't be required to take the TOEFL, PTE, or IELTS exam?

-International applicants who have completed an undergraduate degree from an accredited institution where the sole language of instruction was English are exempt from the TOEFL requirement.
+International applicants who have completed an undergraduate degree from an accredited institution where the sole language of instruction was English are exempt from the TOEFL/PTE/IELTS requirement.

 Can I reapply to the MBA Program if I wasn't previously accepted?

-What is the minimum GMAT/GRE required for admission to the MBA program?
+What is the minimum GMAT/GRE required for admission to the Full-time MBA program?

 Do you require the GMAT?
 Can I take the GRE instead?